-- Sugarpic: Erotic or suggestive picture.
+- Sugarpic: Erotic or suggestive picture

-- Thirsty: To be desperate for something.
+- Thirsty: To be desperate for something

-- Xan/Xans/Xanny: Short for Xanax, a drug used to treat anxiety that is often used recreationally with young adults.
+- Xan/Xans/Xanny: Short for Xanax, a drug used to treat anxiety that is often used recreationally

-- 53x: Sex.
+- 53x: Sex

-- 9: Code for “a parent is watching”.
+- 9: Code for “a parent is watching”

-- 99: Code for “parents are gone”.
+- 99: Code for “parents are gone”

-Origins of Online Slang
+Origins of TBH and Other Internet Slang

-The Problem With Online Slang
+Potential Problems With Online Slang

-Many online predators can use internet slang to communicate with your teen, so it’s important to be aware of the other internet slang terms that are being used today.
+Online predators can use internet slang to communicate with your teen, so it’s important to be aware of the other internet slang terms that are being used today.

-Helpful Tips for Parents
+Internet Slang: Tips for Parents

 Knowing that there’s potentially dangerous online language and that your teen could be hiding their activity may cause some concern.
 However, there are some helpful tips to know that will allow your kids to stay safe on the internet and keep your mind at ease:

-- Monitor devices: Conduct random spot checks on your child’s devices, the family PC, social media, and instant messaging services.
+- Monitor devices: Conduct random spot checks on your child’s devices, the family PC, social media and instant messaging services.

 - Discuss sexting: Make sure to talk with your teens about the dangers of sexting and its legal ramifications.

 - Talk about online strangers: Stranger danger applies on the internet, too.
-Discuss the emotional and physical danger of communicating with someone you don’t know online, whether it’s instant messaging, talking on the phone, or sending pictures or other information.
+Discuss the emotional and physical danger of communicating with someone you don’t know online, whether it’s instant messaging, talking on the phone or sending pictures or other information.